AFLplusplus/AFLplusplus/README.md

   Note that although afl now has a Google afl repository [https://github.com/Google/afl](https://github.com/Google/afl), it is unlikely to receive any noteable enhancements: [https://twitter.com/Dor3s/status/1154737061787660288](https://twitter.com/Dor3s/status/1154737061787660288)

-## Branches

-  The following branches exist:

-  * [master/trunk](https://github.com/AFLplusplus/AFLplusplus/) : stable state of afl++ - it is synced from dev from time to time when we are satisfied with it's stability
-  * [dev](https://github.com/AFLplusplus/AFLplusplus/tree/dev) : development state of afl++ - bleeding edge and you might catch a checkout which does not compile or has a bug. *We only accept PRs in dev!!*
-  * (any other) : experimental branches to work on specific features or testing new functionality or changes.

-  For releases, please see the [Releases](https://github.com/AFLplusplus/AFLplusplus/releases) tab.

 ## The enhancements compared to the original stock afl

   Many improvements were made over the official afl release - which did not